On the de Almeida--Thouless Transition Surface in the Multi-Species SK Model with Centered Gaussian External Field: Interpolation and the Aizenman--Sims--Starr scheme

 \section{Interpolation and the Aizenman--Sims--Starr scheme}

 In this section, we carry out the rest of Step 4 in the proof sketch, assuming that the free energy cost \eqref{eq: free energy cost: overview} stated in Step 3 is valid.
-For positive-semidefinite $\Delta^2$, $\tau^2\gee \0$, and $t\in [0,1]$, consider the interpolating system with variance profile $(t\Delta^2, \tau^2+ (1-t)2\Delta^2\Lambda q^*(\Delta^2,\tau^2))$, which corresponds to the Hamiltonian and the minimum of the RS functional, which we later show in Lemma~\ref{lem: stability of q^*} to be where $B(x)\colonequals B(x,x)$ is the associated quadratic form of the bilinear form Denote the totally ordered region with respect to $q^*(\Delta^2,\tau^2)$ by
+For positive-semidefinite $\Delta^2$, $\tau^2\gee \0$, and $t\in [0,1]$, consider the interpolating system with variance profile $(t\Delta^2, \tau^2+ (1-t)2\Delta^2\Lambda q^*(\Delta^2,\tau^2))$, which corresponds to the Hamiltonian and the minimum of the RS functional, which we later show in Lemma~\ref{lem: stability of q^*} to be where $B(x)\colonequals B(x,x)$ is the associated quadratic form of the bilinear form Denote the region that is coordinatewise ordered relative to $q^*(\Delta^2,\tau^2)$ by

 The following proposition supplies a sufficient condition to ensure replica symmetric solutions. \begin{proposition} Let $\Delta^2$ be irreducible and positive-definite.
-Suppose there exists some constant $C=C(\Lambda, \Delta^2,\tau^2)>0$ such that for any $u\in \mathsf T $, $t\in [0,1]$, where $o(1)\to 0$ as $N\to\infty$, uniformly in $u$.
+Let $\tau^2\sgee \0.$ Suppose there exists some constant $C=C(\Lambda, \Delta^2,\tau^2)>0$ such that for any $u\in \mathsf T $, $t\in [0,1]$, where $o(1)\to 0$ as $N\to\infty$, uniformly in $u$.
 Then, the model exhibits replica symmetric solution. \end{proposition} From the given free energy cost, under the interpolated Gibbs measure, if $R_{12}$ is in $\mathsf{T}$, then it must be close to $q^*.$ Hence, the main task of the proof of this proposition is to remove the constraint $ \mathsf{T}$, for which we invoke ASS scheme as in the following subsection.